radhikasonthalia/Personalized-Medicine-Redefining-Cancer-Treatment/README.md

 1. Natural Language Processing techniques using nltk
 1. TF-IDF and bag of words used to extract features from text files
 1. Classic Machine Learning models along with k-fold cross-validation and dimensionality reduction to make predictions

+<a href = "https://www.kaggle.com/c/msk-redefining-cancer-treatment/data">Data For Project Can Be Found Here</a>